+The Japanese Way of Tea.
+Tea Ceremony in Japan.
 What is the tea ceremony in Japan?
 Does a foreigner have a chance to take part in a tea ceremony in Japan?
 I had the pleasure of taking part in such a ceremony at the tea pavilion in Himeji.
 See what it looked like.
-Learn how the tea utensils are called.
+Learn the names of the individual tea utensils.

 Does a foreigner have a chance to take part in a tea ceremony in Japan?